Sugar Coating|Stages of Sugar Coating

 • Polishing is used to give shining luster to the tablets.

-• For polishing, carnauba wax is poured in the form of fine powder and tablets are rotated to achieve the desired level of shine or carnauba wax in organic solvent is sprayed over tablets.
+• For polishing, carnauba wax is poured in the form of fine powder, and tablets are rotated to achieve the desired level of shine, or carnauba wax in an organic solvent is sprayed over tablets.

-• Following are used as a polishing material
+• The following are used as polishing material

 • Carnauba wax